shinnn/inline-source-map-comment/README.md

 Type: `Boolean`
 Default: `false`

 Returns a block comment instead of a line comment.

-It can be used for creating an inline source map of CSS.
+It can be used for creating CSS source maps.

 ```javascript
 var map = '{"version":3,"file":"foo.css.map","sources":["bar.js"], ...';